-If you're still not sure if you need planning permission for a project you are advised to contact a professional planning consultant.
+If you're still not sure if you need planning permission for a project we advise you to contact a professional planning consultant.

 You can call us on 01480 388424 for assistance, but please be aware that waiting times may occur during busy periods.